 Current FLCC students and graduates continue to exhibit their work and receive awards for their artistic accomplishments.

 As a Fine Arts major, if you meet specific award criteria, you will be eligible for the following scholarships:

-Past graduates that have met specific award criteria have received scholarships from the School of Visual Arts, Rochester Institute of Technology, and Syracuse University.
+Past graduates who have met specific award criteria have received scholarships from the School of Visual Arts, Rochester Institute of Technology, and Syracuse University.
 For more information, contact the visual and performing arts department or the financial aid office.

 Professors and instructors in the Fine Arts and graphic design programs hold master's degrees from institutions such as the New York Academy of Art and Rochester Institute of Technology.
 Each of them is a working artist in their various disciplines which include: painting, sculpting, ceramics, printmaking, photography, woodworking and graphic design.
 They have had their works exhibited and have won awards throughout the United States and abroad, including Florence, Italy.